 All of us are born with a strong need to be appreciated, accepted, and included.
-But as we grow older, we tend to get stuck in daily toil and routines which drain us of confidence and self-worth.
-It amazes me how easy it is to forget our need to be seen as we deserve and I have decided to do something about it.
+But as we grow older, we tend to get stuck in daily toil and routines that drain us of confidence and self-worth.
+It amazes me how easy it is to forget our need to be seen as we deserve.
+I have decided to do something about it.

-After some years of testing out different career opportunities, I finally decided to follow what I really want.
-I have always had a strong interest in fashion and I feel that I have what it takes to be a good personal stylist.
+I have always had a strong interest in fashion.
 I have studied the craft online for a while and I am now taking a Personal & Fashion Styling Course by celebrity-stylist, Casey Paul.
 It strongly appeals to me because of Casey’s generosity and eye for ordinary people and their potential to build their confidence by developing a personal style based on the knowledge of the fashion world.
 She keeps it down to earth and her main aim is to help ordinary people discover their possibilities for personal growth by taking better care of themselves.
 Well, at least it is how I read her and this philosophy suits me well.
 I am not rich and my budget for clothes is very limited so I am focusing on simplicity.
-Anyway, my job is to highlight my client so a discrete and functional style is a perfect working attire for me.
-Extravagance will have to wait until my bank account can take it, LOL.
+Extravagance will have to wait until my bank account can take it. 🙂

 I am annoyed about getting up every day seeing a closet full of clothes, but still don’t have anything to wear.
 Then I buy new ones while other pieces are just sitting there taking up space.
 Statistics say most of us only use 20% of our wardrobe.
 How true.

 I am tired of ending up with clothes and accessories which clearly aren’t for me.
 There seems to be a problem with the shape or fit, color, etc, whatever.
 I can see it now just by comparing my photos wearing the wrong colors versus the colors which suit me.